zeroibc/my-mac-os/README.md

 - This is essential if you want to take control of what information gets sent out from your computer and what connections have right to connect to your data.

 #### 47. [Texpad](https://www.texpadapp.com/osx)
-- Had to write some LaTeX files for some of my university assignments and in search of a great editor for writing LaTeX I found this and have really enjoyed using it for that task.
+- Had to write some LaTeX files for some of my university assignments and in search of a great editor for writing LaTeX I found this and have enjoyed using it for that task.
 - Has phenomenal suggestions, a great UI interface and live previewing the LaTeX code that you write.).

 #### 48. [Slack](https://slack.com)
-- Find it to be quite a slow application, given the fact that it is essentially a chrome web application wrapped up with [electron](http://electron.atom.io), it is not much surprise but still it does have some really great features for working and communicating within a team.
+- Find it to be quite a slow application, given the fact that it is essentially a chrome web application wrapped up with [electron](http://electron.atom.io), it is not much surprise but still it does have some great features for working and communicating within a team.

 #### 49. [Telegram](https://desktop.telegram.org/)
-- Really dislike Whatsapp and I quite like Telegram.
+- Dislike Whatsapp and I quite like Telegram.
 - It has a very clean interface, a native client for macOS and stickers, privacy is questionable as data is still being sent through Telegram servers but it is still a great chat application).

 #### 50. [Anki](http://ankisrs.net)
-- Still not fully utilising the full power of [spaced repetition learning](http://www.wikiwand.com/en/Spaced_repetition) but it was one of my goals this year to really start to use this to my advantage.
+- Still not fully utilising the full power of [spaced repetition learning](http://www.wikiwand.com/en/Spaced_repetition) but it was one of my goals this year to start to use this to my advantage.
 Essentially all this software does is provide you the means to write your own digital flashcards that you can then test yourself on.
 It also has a lot of [amazing addons](https://ankiweb.net/shared/addons/) that you can get to add more functionality to the app.

 #### 51. [ImageOptim](https://imageoptim.com/mac)
 - Quickly remove all the unneeded metadata from the image as well as compress images without losing any visual quality and saving a lot of bandwidth when uploading these images on your website or blog.